 The Savic Plaza 100 -100cm x 50cm x 50cm tall - A good cage with plenty of room and suitable for all species of hamster and has a large front opening door which is good for interaction with the hamster and for spot cleaning.
 Perspex, cardboard or grass mats can be added for deeper bedding.
 Suitable for Syrians and dwarf hamsters but for dwarf hamsters there should be no more than 25cm drop between the roof and the top of the bedding, for safety.
 It has 9mm bar spacing officially but it's more like 8.5mm.

-Available at Pets at Home for £80 and Amazon (affiliate links)
+Available at Pets at Home for £80 to £100 and Amazon (usually costs more at Amazon) (affiliate links)

 Savic Plaza 120 hamster cage.jpeg